VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**December 13th, 2023**.
+**January 10th, 2024**.

-For the next webinar, we ask you to pick your favorite visualisation.
-Details can be found [here](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2023/2023-12-13).
+The challenge for the next webinar is about improving a plot.
+Details can be found [here](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2024/2024-01-10).

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays